COVID vaccine found highly effective in real-world US study - Austin Daily Herald

 COVID vaccine found highly effective in real-world US study

-The two vaccines available since December — Pfizer and Moderna — were highly effective at 90% after two doses, the Centers for Disease Control and Prevention reported Monday.
-In testing, the vaccines were about 95% effective in preventing COVID-19.
+The two vaccines available since December — Pfizer and Moderna — were highly effective at 90 percent after two doses, the Centers for Disease Control and Prevention reported Monday.
+In testing, the vaccines were about 95 percent effective in preventing COVID-19.

 “This is very reassuring news,” said the CDC’s Mark Thompson, the study’s lead author.
 “We have a vaccine that’s working very well.”